qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 transformers:  # omitted if there are no transformers (action.type is annotate)
     inputs:  # omitted if there are no inputs (action.type is import)
       input_a:
-          - plugin: q2-some-plugin
+          - plugin: !ref environment:plugins:q2-some-plugin
             from: ArtifactDirectoryFormat
             to: SomeIntermediateView
-          - plugin: q2-other-plugin
+          - plugin: !ref environment:plugins:q2-other-plugin
             from: SomeIntermediateView
             to: SomeOtherView
       input_b:
-          - plugin: q2-other-plugin
+          - plugin: !ref environment:plugins:q2-other-plugin
             from: AnotherDirectoryFormat
             to: AnotherView
     output:
-      - plugin: q2-some-plugin
+      - plugin: !ref environment:plugins:q2-some-plugin
         from: SomeView
         to: ArtifactDirectoryFormat